KryptonPortugal/Krypton/Krypton/About us/Tiago Veríssimo and Duarte Medeiros.md

 LinkedIn: https://www.linkedin.com/in/duarte-medeiros-a3166618b/

 #### Quick intro
-Hello, I'm Duarte and I am Portuguese, currently I am a master's student and passionate about mathematics!
+Hello, I'm Duarte and I am Portuguese.
+Currently, I am a master's student and passionate about mathematics!
 I'm helping Tiago in the ideation, construction and development of Krypton.

 #### Role in the project
 My main role is to help Tiago with ideas for the Krypton project.